Opinion | Trump’s favorite new candidate exposes the true depths of GOP radicalization

 Georgia’s GOP legislators, of course, have already taken the intermediate step of passing a host of new voting restrictions that appear designed to make it harder for African Americans to vote.

 The targets of those restrictions are the very things Hice keeps lying about: They impose multiple new hurdles on vote-by-mail, sharply restrict drop boxes and ban mobile voting places, among other things.
-In the last election those provisions were heavily employed by Black voters.
+In the last election, those options were heavily employed by Black voters.

-The Georgia law also transfers some authority over county election machinery from the Secretary of State to an official selected by a majority of state legislators, effectively giving the party in control of the legislature more influence over that machinery.
+The Georgia law also transfers some authority over county election machinery from the secretary of state to an official selected by a majority of state legislators, effectively giving the party in control of the legislature more influence over that machinery.

-But the Secretary of State still retains critical power over election results.
+But the secretary of state still retains critical power over election results.
 As Dale notes: “The secretary remains in charge of voter registration, certification of results, investigations into alleged election fraud, and other important elections matters.”

 We don’t have to imagine what Hice would do with that power.
 Trump has already told us: Hice would all but certainly use it to try to overturn results that are not to Georgia Republicans’ liking.